Yusuf Sibai: Literary and monetary value of his work

-Sibai's works were best-sellers.
-His novels were adapted in many films, which were described by critics as more important than the novels themselves.
+Some of Sibai's works became best-sellers.
+Some of his novels were adapted into films, which were described by critics as more important than the novels themselves.
 However, the importance of his work began to decline especially when Naguib Mahfouz's work started to draw most of the critics attention.
-Although many critics avoid referring to his work as the end of the Romantic Era in Egyptian literature, as it touches upon the needs of a specific age group of young readers, an Egyptian writer described Sibai's work as realistic and symbolic.
+Although many critics avoid referring to his work as the end of the Romantic Era in Egyptian literature, as it touches upon the needs of a specific age group of young readers.